runtimerevolution/publications/README.md

 After Publications is installed, it's easy to add publication support to your models.
 Just add this to your class:

-	name_of_method
+	has_publish_control

 Example:

 	class Book
-		name_of_method	# This is all it takes :)
+	  has_publish_control	# This is all it takes :)
 	end

 You'll be able to do the following:

 	book = Book.new
 	book.active = true
+	book.activated_at = 10.days.from_now
+	book.disabled_at = 20.days.from_now
 	book.save!

 	Book.active # will return all active books

-	Book.find_all # will return only published books, if creation of a global scope has been enabled
+	Book.all # will return only published books, if creation of a global scope has been enabled

 Migrations
 ---

 A few columns will be needed in your tables to handle publications.
-To add them, just add the following to your migrations (either on create_table or change_table):
+To add them, just add the following to your migrations (either on createtable or changetable):

 	t.publications